AppDaemon APIs

 >>> self.register_service("myservices/service1", self.mycallback)

-Deregisters a service that had been previously registered
+Deregister a service that had been previously registered.

 - Parameters: